-Prevention and Health Promotion Resources
+Fetal Alcohol Spectrum Disorder (FASD) Prevention and Health Promotion Resources Project

-The package of resources is based on the model developed by the Ord Valley Aboriginal Health Service (OVAHS).
 The package incorporates FASD education modules targeting five key groups:

-- Pregnant women using New Directions: Mothers and Babies Services (NDMBS) antenatal services, and their partners and families;
+- Pregnant women using NDMBS antenatal services, and their partners and families;

 - Aboriginal and Torres Strait Islander women of childbearing age;

 - NDMBS staff who provide antenatal care; and